-Now when you know a bit more about the healthy benefits of the ingredients in this recipe, go grab your bowl and let’s cook! 🙂
+Now when you know a bit more about the health benefits of the main ingredients go grab a bowl and let’s make this vegan blueberry bread! 🙂

 This vegan blueberry loaf cake is deliciously moist, healthy, oil-free, nut-free, and refined sugar-free.
 It can be served as a dessert, breakfast on-the-go, or an afternoon snack.

 200ml dairy free milk

 2 tbsp baking powder

 1 tbsp vanilla extract